 Wrongful Death by Police

-Content Last Updated: February 12, 2024
+Content Last Updated: August 21, 2024

 Police swear to uphold the law and protect citizens.
 Many follow their oath to the letter, but some police officers exceed their authority and use excessive force.
 Occasionally, such police brutality causes a citizen’s wrongful death.
-In other cases, police negligence citizens to lose their lives.
+In other cases, police negligence causes citizens to lose their lives.

 If a police officer acted outside the scope of their authority or was negligent in carrying out their duties, you have the right to pursue compensation.
 An experienced attorney can help you investigate your wrongful death by police case and fight for compensation.